explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

     EXP.TransitionTo(array, [4,5,6], 1000);
     ```

-Technical note: TransitionTo assumes `target[key]` is either a number or a function (and if a function, it is assumed that this function always returns an array of numbers).
-Arrays of numbers are not yet supported, but as a workaround one can specify numbers as keys in an object: {0: 2, 1:3, 2:5} will result in an array of [2,3,5].
-This is rather suboptimal, and should hopefully be addressed soon.
+Technical note: TransitionTo assumes `target[key]` is either a number, boolean, array, or a function (and if a function, it is assumed that this function always returns an array of numbers).
+If `target` is an array, it's not yet supported, but as a workaround one can either wrap the array in an object `{myArray: [1,2,3]}`), or one can specify numbers as keys in an object: `EXP.TransitionTo(target, {0: 2, 1:3, 2:5})` will result in an array of [2,3,5].
+This is a bit suboptimal.

 # Other things